 For example, if you pay a loan payment of $300 per month, it would equate to $3,600 a year.
 However, if you divide that payment in half and pay $150 every two weeks, you would pay $3,900 a year.
 By making bi-weekly payments, you are essentially paying one extra car loan payment per year because that would equate to 26 payments in a year.

 This allows you to pay off the car loan faster because you are accruing less interest and paying the balance quicker.
 Just remember to set up the arrangement with your lender so you pay on time and do not break any terms of the loan.

 Another way to pay more towards your car loan is to simply round up your monthly payments to the next highest amount that you can afford.
 For example, if your loan is $276.15 per month, you can round up and pay $300 per month.

 By doing this, you would pay almost $300 extra per year, which equates to a little more than one extra payment.
-It gives you the same benefit of bi-weekly payments as far as paying less interest and paying off your car loan faster.
+It gives you the same benefit of bi-weekly payments in that both have less interest and allow you to pay off your car loan faster.

 Once in a while, people are surprised by a windfall.
 Maybe you got a larger than expected tax return this year.
 Perhaps you had a garage sale, selling enough to earn an extra $500 in cash.
 It’s even possible a distant relative passed away and left you a small inheritance.

 If you can afford to take this extra money to use towards your car loan, you can pay it off faster.
 Even if you only use part of it, any additional payments you make early on your loan will help you pay it off sooner.